Stanley Rossiter Benedict: Education and career

 Benedict went to the Cincinnati public schools and University of Cincinnati.
 His plan was to enroll into medical school after his graduation.
 However, Stanley gave up the medical school for a career in Biochemistry and metabolism after working with Dr J.F.
 Snell, an expert in Biochemistry and Nutrition at the University of Cincinnati.
 He received his B.A. degree in Chemistry in 1906 at the University of Cincinnati and his PhD two years after (1908) in Physiological Chemistry at Yale University by working with Russel H. Chittenden and Lafayette Benedict Mendel.

-Stanley became famous through Otto Folin's work after the latter published the volume 13 of American Journal of Physiology.
+Benedict became famous through Otto Folin's work after the latter published the volume 13 of American Journal of Physiology.
 Folin described in the Journal some methods on how to analyze qualitatively and quantitatively some elements in the urine such as urea, uric acid, ammonia, creatine, and creatinine.
 Benedict was also interested into how to quantify the rate of sugar in blood and urine, so he came up with a more efficient, simple methods which practically replace all of Folin's ones.
 After his doctorate, he taught Chemistry for one year at the University of Syracuse and Biological Chemistry the following year at Columbia University.
 From 1910 to 1936, Benedict taught Biochemistry at the medical school of Cornell University while at the same time running the Journal of Biological Chemistry as an editor in chief.